asuman315/asuman-sounds/README.md

 - Tailwind css
 - Redux for state management
 - Strapi
+- Stripe for handling payments.
+- Local storage for persisting data.
+- Nodejs for user authentication and handling stripe API integration.
+- MongoDb.

 #### Why I Chose Next.js
-- The file-system based router **makes navigation in a multi-paged application easier and seamless.**
+- The file-system based routing **makes navigation in a multi-paged application easier and seamless.**

 That made development of the site more rapid.
-After my previous project, I learnt that page navigation with the react-router - in react.js would not be as efficient.
+After my previous project, I learnt that page navigation with the react-router - in react.js - would not be as efficient.

 - **Short page load time.** A Next.js application is super-fast thanks to static site generation.